 A stable grid is a fundamental requirement for security of supply.
 The grids are not always designed for highly decentralized feed-in points with grid-side inverter connection and fluctuating energy supply.

-When there is an oversupply of renewable energies in the grid at present, wind turbines are often switched off so as not to overload the grid – or the electricity is sold abroad below price.
-One option is to utilize this “excess electricity” to produce hydrogen, which serves as a chemical energy store.
-With increasing grid-connected electrolyzer capacity, these “consumers” will need to provide grid system services in the future, just like on the production side.
+When there is an oversupply of renewable energies in the grid at present, wind turbines are often switched off so as not to overload the grid – or the electricity is sold abroad at very favorable prices.
+One option is to utilize this “surplus electricity” to produce hydrogen, which serves as a chemical energy store.
+With increasing grid-connected electrolyzer capacity, these “consumers” will be also relevant from the perspective of grid stability.
+On the one hand, electrolyzers will have to comply with certain rules set by grid operators due to their dynamic operation, just as wind turbines, for example, have to do.
+On the other hand, the ability to provide grid system services potentially represents a very valuable contribution to system stability.
 Performing grid integration tests in the hydrogen labs will help to validate these system properties prior to large-scale market integration.

 Key components of the hydrogen value chain will be modeled.
 A coherent data and model space will also be created for the co-simulation of usage scenarios for a future hydrogen economy.